pass-culture/pass-culture-app-native/doc/installation/setup.md

 #### Troubleshooting

-🚨 If you got this error when executing `direnv allow` 🚨
+🚨 If you got the following error when executing `direnv allow` 🚨

 ```txt
 /nix/store/559pz0w6zlvw8yyxah9s10fhaz400vaj-stdenv-darwin/setup: line 138: pop_var_context: head of shell_variables not a function context